A New Family of Binary Sequences via Elliptic Function Fields over Finite Fields of Odd Characteristics: New Binary sequences via Cyclic elliptic function fields with odd characteristics

 Now we consider the actual correlation.
-Also let the field size be $q=3^{n}$.
-By the results in Theorem \ref{8}, we can construct a family of binary sequences with size $3^{n}-1$, length $q$ and correlation upper bounded by $5\cdot\lfloor2\sqrt{q}\rfloor+4$.
-We list some results calculated by SageMath~\cite{sage} for this case in Table \ref{tab:3}.
+By the results in Theorem \ref{8}, the correlation is upper bounded by $5\cdot\lfloor2\sqrt{q}\rfloor+4$.
+We also list some results calculated by SageMath~\cite{sage} for this case in Table \ref{tab:5}.
+It turns out that the actual correlation is much lower than the theoretical bound.

 Now consider another construction of the binary sequences from the cyclic elliptic function fields over $\mathbb{F}_{q}$.
 Let $t=\sqrt{q}$ if $n$ is even, or $\sqrt{3q}$ if $n$ is odd.
-By Corollary \ref{2222}, we can construct a family of binary sequences with family size $3^{n}-1$, length $q+1+t$ and the correlation upper bounded by $5\cdot\lfloor2\sqrt{q}\rfloor+t+4$.
+By Lemma \ref{123}, we can construct a family of binary sequences with family size $q-1$, length $q+1+t$ and the correlation upper bounded by $5\cdot\lfloor2\sqrt{q}\rfloor+t+4$.
 We list some numerical results in Table \ref{tab:4}.

 For the detailed programming code, we list it on the webpage https://github.com/lxfhah-byte/binary-sequences-odd.